wyfo/apischema/docs/de_serialization.md

 #### Coercion

-*Apischema* is strict by default.
+*apischema* is strict by default.
 You ask for an integer, you have to receive an integer.

 However, in some cases, data has to be be coerced, for example when parsing aconfiguration file.
 That can be done using `coerce` parameter; when set to `True`, all primitive types will be coerce to the expected type of the data model like the following: